 We already mentioned that a massage to the crown of your head is beneficial to your health.
-It’s not the only place that you can massage to feel better, however.
+However, it’s not the only place that you can massage to feel better.

 In addition, if you remind yourself how stress buildup generates health problems and depression, it’s worth trying something to reduce it.

 A massage between your forehead and crown is ideal for those whose jobs require a lot of concentration and planning.

 It’s also perfect for those who are taking an exam or have jobs that require lots of concentration and time in front of a computer screen.